kylegwilliam/byu-cs324/lab-socket-hunt/README.md

 It is recommended that you _not_ call `connect()` on the socket but rather save the value of the remote address set by `getaddrinfo()` into a `struct sockaddr_in` (or a `struct sockaddr_in6` for IPv6) that you have declared.
-Because the kernel implicitly assigns the local address and port to a given socket when none has been explicitly assigned using `bind()`, you will find it useful to learn the port that has been assigned using `getsockname()` and save it to a `struct sockaddr_in` (or `struct sockaddr_in6` for IPv6) that you have declared.
-You will also find it useful to keep track of your address family and address length; although your client will always communicate over IPv4 _first_, that might change [later](#level-4).
+Additionally, because the kernel _implicitly_ assigns the local address and port to a given socket when none has been _explicitly_ assigned using `bind()`, you will find it useful to learn the port that has been assigned using `getsockname()` and save it to a `struct sockaddr_in` (or `struct sockaddr_in6` for IPv6) that you have declared.
+Finally, you will find it useful to keep track of your address family and address length.
+Note that for levels 0 through 3, your client will only use IPv4 (i.e., `AF_INET`), so these values will always be the same.
+Nonetheless, keeping track of the address family and length is good practice, and you will find it useful in for [level 4](#level-4) when IPv6 is added.

 To keep track of all this, you might declare variables like the following: